evillan0315/codegen-cli/docs/cli-usage.md

 ### `aicli scan [paths...]`

 Scans one or more specified files or directories within your project.
-The actual file system traversal and content reading are delegated to the backend service.
+The actual file system traversal and content reading are delegated to the backend service, which then returns the relevant file data.

 **Usage:**